AxelTWC/AxelTWC/README.md

 - 👋 Hi, I’m @AxelTWC , Currently Undergrad in Honours Comp Sci
-- 👀 Interested in coding executatble applications
+- 👀 Interested in coding executatble applications and small/lightweight spigot plugins.
 - 💞️ I’m looking to collaborate on anything really!
 As long as it is fun :) However my coding skills might be limited
 - 🌱 Knowledge:
   - Currently Learning (University):